 In this post, we want to show you ten auto-confirmation email best practices.
 But first, let’s look at what these emails are and why they serve an essential business purpose.

 What is an auto-confirmation email?

 In a nutshell, a confirmation email is one kind of transactional email between a business and a customer.
-It is triggered by particular actions made by the customer who uses the business website.
+It is triggered by particular actions by the customer who uses the business website.
 It confirms certain interactions like registrations, purchases, subscriptions to newsletters, and others.
 These emails may also include information and further instructions that may be important to the customer.